m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **URL Format**: Ensure the camera URL starts with `http://` or `https://`.
+- URL Format: Ensure the camera URL starts with `http://` or `https://`.
-- **Accessibility**: Verify that the camera stream is accessible from the network where Home Assistant is running.
+- Accessibility: Verify that the camera stream is accessible from the network where Home Assistant is running.
 You can test this by opening the URL in a web browser on the same network.
-- **Firewall Settings**: Check if any firewall or network settings are blocking access to the camera URL.
+- Firewall Settings: Check if any firewall or network settings are blocking access to the camera URL.

 ## 3. Device Not Found